ampproject/amphtml/extensions/amp-autocomplete/amp-autocomplete.md

   <tr>
     <td width="40%"><strong>submit-on-enter [optional]</strong></td>
     <td>
       The enter key is primarily used for selecting suggestions in autocomplete, so it shouldn’t also submit the form unless the developer explicitly sets it to do so (for search fields/one field forms, et cetera).
-Defaults to false.
+      The user flow is as follows: If <code>submit-on-enter</code> is <code>true</code>, pressing <code>Enter</code> will select any currently active item and engage in default behavior, including submitting the form if applicable.
+If <code>submit-on-enter</code> is <code>false</code>, pressing <code>Enter</code> <em>while suggestions are displaying</em> will select any currently active item only and prevent any other default behavior.
+If suggestions are not displaying, autocomplete allows default behavior. <strong>Defaults to false.</strong>
     </td>
   </tr>
 </table>